haiderejaz6692/InterviewTask/README.md

 ### Test Execution
 1. To Run Full end to end type in cmd `dotnet test` in the root folder.
-2. To Run Specific Task type in cmd `dotnet test --filter TestCategory=SpecificTags` There are two tags in whole projects
+2. To Run Specific Task type in cmd `dotnet test --filter TestCategory=SpecificTags` There are Three tags in whole projects
    a. `@Task1` to run First Task
    b. `@Task2` to run Second Task
+   c. `@BounsReq` to run third Bonus Task

 ### Generate Report
 1. After Test to create LivingDoc and Detail Analysis open CMD in `project_path\project\bin\Debug\netcoreapp3.1`